corbt/typosaurus/README.md

 # Typosaurus

 Typosaurus is a semantic linter that automatically detects typos and errors in your code.
 It is built using SantaCoder LLM, a 1.1B parameter model (https://huggingface.co/bigcode/santacoder) and uses its Fill-in-the-middle mode to detect errors that normal linters are not able to pick up.
+It is currently just a proof of concept.

 ## How It Works